ly-schneider/bless2n-food-system/backend/README.md

 - Undo: `U{version}__{description}.sql` (optional)
 - Repeatable: `R__{description}.sql`

+## Entity Relationship Diagram

+The database schema is visualized in `mermaidchart-erd.txt`, showing relationships between:
+- Users and Roles
+- Events and Participants
+- Products and Categories
+- Orders and Items
+- Devices and Pairings

 ## Logging

 - **Zap** structured logging
 - **Development**: Console-friendly output
 - **Production**: JSON format for log aggregation

+## ID Generation

+- Using **NanoID14** (14 chars) instead of UUIDs (36 chars) for more compact, URL-safe identifiers
+- IDs are auto-generated before create operations in domain models
+- Stored as `CHAR(14)` with `COLLATE "C"` for efficient indexing